 Instructions

-- In a medium bowl, mix melted butter and sugar using a stand mixer or hand mixer until well combined.1/2 cup butter, 1/2 cup sugar
+- In a medium bowl, mix softened butter and sugar using a stand mixer or hand mixer until well combined.1/2 cup butter, 1/2 cup sugar

 - Add vanilla extract and eggs.
 Mix well.1 tsp vanilla extract, 3 eggs

-- Slowly stir in the milk and cream and combine everything for 1-2 minutes until you have a lump-free, smooth batter.
-The mixture will resemble a thick pancake batter.1/2 cup heavy cream, 1/2 cup whole milk
+- Slowly stir in the milk and combine everything for 1-2 minutes until you have a lump-free, smooth batter.
+The mixture will resemble a thick pancake batter.1 cup whole milk

 - Preheat the waffle iron and bake your first waffle.
 Store the finished waffles under a tea towel until serving to keep them warm.